 Your forecast should show projected revenue by month for the first 12 months — at least — and then revenue by year for the following two to five years.
 Three years, total, is generally enough for most business plans.

-The articles in this section will show you how to complete each section of the LivePlan forecast, as well as how to understand the standard financial statements that are automatically created from your forecast.
+The articles below will show you how to complete each section of the LivePlan forecast, as well as how to understand the standard financial statements that are automatically created from your forecast.